Kinc-Wizard/Templator/README.md

 - [ ] Add New template ( cpp - native - spawn process injection)
 - [ ] Use logo to make loading page during compilation
 - [ ] Decrase verbosity web terminal
-- [ ] Unitary test in new folder add to GitIgnore, unitary need to test to compile all template in all archtecture available.
+- [x] Unitary test in new folder add to GitIgnore, unitary need to test to compile all template in all archtecture available.
+- [ ] Create a new section in the readme for explain how to handle new template
 - [ ] Increase choice methode for encryption template
 - [x] GitIgnore on output
 - [ ] Add référence library :